 After you connect the 248X to a host computer or other serial device, you are ready to configure the serial port parameters on the two devices.
-The terminal uses a communications protocol and XMODEM or YMODEM to handle data communications through the serial ports.
+The terminal uses a communications protocol and XMODEM, XMODEM1K, or YMODEM to handle data communications through the serial ports.

 You can configure a different communications protocol for each COM port.
-The terminal's built-in file operations use XMODEM or YMODEM for file transfer.
+The terminal's built-in file operations use XMODEM, XMODEM1K, or YMODEM for file transfer.

 Communications protocols determine exactly how data is transmitted between the terminal and the connected device.
 Each protocol has parameters you can set, such as baud rate and parity.
 Both the terminal and the connected device must use the same protocol and parameter settings to communicate properly.
-For help with protocols, see the Data Communications Reference Manual.
+For help with protocols, see the Data Communications Reference Manual (P/N 044737).

-If you are using your 248X terminal in a CrossBar network with 95XX terminals, you must set up the 248X to match your 95XX configuration.
-For help, see "Compatibility With 95XX Communications Protocols" in Appendix A.
+If you are using your 248X terminal in a CrossBar network with 95XX terminals, you need to set up the 248X to match your 95XX configuration.
+For help, see "Compatibility With 95XX Communications Protocols" on page 113.